Business Administration (BUS)

 BUS 1990.
 Special Topics.
 1-18 Credits.

 BUS 1991.
-Internship.
+Professional Experience.
 1-3 Credits.

 On-site supervised work experience combined with a structured academic learning plan directed by a faculty member or a faculty-staff team in which a faculty member is the instructor of record, for which academic credit is awarded.
 Offered at department discretion.
-Prerequisites: Concurrent Internship; Instructor Permission.
+Prerequisites: Concurrent internship, Instructor permission.

 BUS 1993.
 Independent Study.
-1-3 Credits.
+1-18 Credits.

 A course which is tailored to fit the interests of a specific student, which occurs outside the traditional classroom/laboratory setting under the supervision of a faculty member, for which credit is awarded.
 Offered at department discretion.